parabix/parabix-devel-mirror/README-pinyingrep.md

 Second Iteration
 ----------------
-In the second iteration, we will implement **pinyingrep** version 1.0 with input parsing.
+In the second iteration, we have implemented **pinyingrep** version 1.0 with input parsing.
 In this version, **pinyingrep** is supposed to handle general regex-like pinyin syllables as input.
 The implementation of grep functionality is based on grep engine provided by parabix framework.
 We specified the requirement of our second iteration as follows:
 ### Functionality
 #### 1. Pinyin syllables without tones specified
 **Pinyingrep** supports pinyin syllables in alphabetic characters without tones sepcified.